AlexanderMakarov/am-budget-view/README.md

   Parsed by [generic_csv_parser.go](/generic_csv_parser.go).
   Supports all features native to app and Beancount reports.
   Own account number and currency deduced from fields below.
-  Required fields/headers (first row in file):
+  Supported fields/headers (first row in file):
   - Date - string with date of the transaction in `YYYY-MM-DD` format.
   - FromAccount - string with account number of the sender.
   - ToAccount - string with account number of the receiver.